SSWConsulting/SSW.Rules.Content/rules/fetch-data-react/rule.md

 ## RTK Query

-RTK Query, part of the Redux Toolkit, is a compelling alternative to SWR and React Query.
-It integrates seamlessly with Redux, offers tools to generate typed APIs from openAPI schemas, and provides a slew of features to streamline data handling.
+RTK Query, part of the Redux Toolkit, is a similar library to SWR and React Query with tight integration with Redux and seameless type-safe importing of OpenAPI specifications.

 Here's an basic example of how you can use RTK Query: